What is Achromatopsia? This is a visual disorder leading to reduced vision, and particularly the absence of color vision.

 General anesthesia is typically administered in two stages.
 First, a relaxing drug is delivered as a gas through a scented face mask causing the child to drift off to sleep.
 An intravenous (IV) line is usually placed in a vein of the arm or leg after a young child is asleep from the mask.
 Older children may have the IV line placed before going to sleep.

 After the child is asleep, a mask may be held over the child’s mouth and nose for a brief procedure (such as opening blocked tear ducts).
-For other eye procedures, however, a breathing-tube is placed in the windpipe to allow the anesthesiologist to control the child’s breathing and maintain anesthesia during surgery.
-Anesthetic agents (inhalation agents) delivered through the tube or medications given intravenously maintain the anesthesia.
-The breathing tube is removed at the end of surgery before the child is fully awake.
+For other eye procedures, however, a breathing tube is placed in the windpipe to allow the anesthesiologist to control the child’s breathing and maintain anesthesia during surgery.
+Anesthetic agents (inhalation agents) delivered through the tube or medications are given intravenously to maintain the anesthesia.
+The breathing tube is removed at the end of the surgery before the child is fully awake.
 The IV can be removed in the recovery period when the child is drinking well.

 How is anesthetic “sleep” different from normal sleep?

 Anesthetic “sleep” is quite different from normal sleep because the potent medications affect every organ of the body.
 Achieving and maintaining the desired effect requires continuous monitoring and adjustment.
 Your anesthesiologist has the experience and knowledge to decide which agents are best for your child and to administer them in a safe manner as possible.

 How should you prepare a child for surgery?